|Field 1: Ploughing||Field 2: Sowing|

 - Know that the Holy Spirit is already touching the lives of many you will share with.

-- Any believer can and should be sharing the Gospel.
+- Every believer can and should be sharing the Gospel.

 - Gospel seed: Anything that lifts up Jesus as Christ.

-- Don’t profile or judge people, you never know who will be the most effective.
+- Don’t profile or judge people, you never know who will be the most receptive.

 - Evangelism immediately after salvation is powerful.

 - Don’t look to western models of evangelism.
 Look to Jesus and New Testament methods.

 - Keep it very simple.
 That way it is reproducible in a new believer.

 - Look for a person of peace, this is super-important.
 (Luke 10:5).